 Before coming to the Lone Star State, Matt spent four years as an investigative reporter at KXAN’s sister-station in Charlotte, North Carolina, FOX 46.
 There, Matt’s reporting changed federal law; launched several state and federal investigations; uncovered problems with the US Census Bureau’s background check process when he found a registered child sex offender was hired to manage the Carolina region; sparked Congressional inquiries into the Federal Air Marshal Service and Census and a hearing on military medical malpractice; busted an illegal gambling ring; led to the arrest of shady business owners; and reimbursed taxpayers tens of thousands of dollars.
 Matt’s investigation into a North Carolina Purple Heart Green Beret’s cancer misdiagnosis led to a Congressional hearing and a bipartisan bill that was signed into law as part of the National Defense Authorization Act in 2019.
 The SFC.
 Richard Stayskal Military Medical Accountability Act gives active-duty soldiers the ability to be compensated, for the first time ever, for botched and negligent medical care at US military hospitals.
-Matt’s investigation into fraudulent diplomas was awarded first place in education reporting by RTDNAC.
+Matt’s investigation into fraudulent diplomas was awarded first place in education reporting by the Radio Television Digital News Association of the Carolinas.
 During the pandemic, his reporting sparked a state lawsuit and an injunction against a “predatory” towing company accused of preying on essential workers.
-He has helped countless viewers obtain unemployment benefits after months of delay.
+He also helped countless viewers obtain unemployment benefits after months of delay.

 Prior to joining FOX 46, Matt worked as an investigative and general assignment reporter for WESH in Orlando, Fla., FOX 4 in Ft.
 Myers, Fla., and KRCG in Columbia, Mo.
 His hard-hitting investigations have uncovered corruption and wrongdoing and sparked change across Florida.
 Key exposés include: “sub-standard” care and questionable surveillance practices at a Florida Veterans Administration Hospital; suspect use of more than a million dollars of taxpayer “stimulus money;” and secret pay raises and dubious practices at a state college.
 The latter investigation spanned two years and resulted in the firing of the school’s president and vice-president.
 Matt exposed nursing students were lied to about the program’s lack of accreditation in addition to wasteful spending of tax money.
 In Orlando, Matt covered hurricanes and the Pulse nightclub massacre.
 His two-year investigation into the opioid crisis led to a Florida Board of Pharmacy rule change.